TUDelft-CS4110/2016-0x90/summaries/search-based-survey.md

 When inputs cannot be found to change the flow of control such that a critical branch is avoided, the starting node is declared as being a problem node.
 The technique then searches for alternative event sequences.

-The Chaining Approach organises generate event sequences in a tree.
+The Chaining Approach organises generated event sequences in a tree form.
 In this tree, the root node represents the initial event sequence and subsequent nodes are the resulting event sequences of all the corresponding problem nodes.
-Backtracking techniques of depth *n* can be used in more complicated instances, to look for last definition statements of variables.
+Backtracking techniques of depth *n* can be used in more complicated instances to look for last definition statements of variables.
-The tree is explored using a depth-first strategy, with a specified depth limit.
+The tree is explored using a depth-first strategy with a specified depth limit.
 This technique covers a larger set of programs than the Goal-Oriented Approach, but as search times increase, local search can become trapped in difficult search spaces.

 #### Applying Simulated Annealing
-For the "neighbourliness" structure for integer and real variables is defined as the range of values around each individual value.
+The "neighbourliness" structure of the integer and real variables is defined as the range of values around each individual value.
 Boolean, enumerated types and all other order insignificant variables are considered as neighbours.
 The objective function is the branch distance of the required branch when control flow diverges from the intended path.
 To reduce search becoming stuck in a local optima, the restriction that a solution must conform to an already existing sub-path is lifted.